Clinical Neuromuscular

 • Most sensitive muscles: proximal — trapezius, deltoid, facial (nasalis); distal muscles less sensitive

-• Post-exercise facilitation: 10 seconds of maximal exercise → temporary improvement (Ca2+ mobilization repairs decrement); test immediately after exercise
+• Post-exercise facilitation: 10 seconds of maximal exercise → temporary improvement (brief exercise transiently increases presynaptic ACh release, partially repairing the decrement in MG); test immediately after exercise

-• Post-exercise exhaustion: worsened decrement 2–4 minutes after sustained exercise
+• Post-exercise exhaustion: worsened decrement at 2, 3, and 4 minutes after 1 minute of sustained maximal exercise

 High-Frequency RNS (20–50 Hz)